MarkWithall/markwithall.github.com/wedding/index.md

 ## Hotel

-The official wedding hotel is the [Premier Inn Hotel Norwich Nelson City Centre](http://www.premierinn.com/en/checkHotel/NORNEL/norwich-nelson-city-centre).
+If you feel in need of somewhere to stay overnight, why not book yourself into the official wedding hotel: [Premier Inn Hotel Norwich Nelson City Centre](http://www.premierinn.com/en/checkHotel/NORNEL/norwich-nelson-city-centre).

 ## RSVP